Muzamil4266/Sentinel-44-World-/README.md

 The entire workflow combines automated data collection, pattern detection, and AI-driven reasoning to transform large amounts of current global information into structured, probability-based forecasts.
 By focusing exclusively on current-month data, Sentinel-31 aims to provide timely and relevant insights into possible developments across geopolitical, economic, environmental, technological, and social domains.

 The Prompt is:

 You are a predictive intelligence engine.
 Analyze this JSON data from my 31-element global event collector (all data from the LAST 30 DAYS ONLY).

 DO NOT:

-Report current events or news headlines
+- Report current events or news headlines

-Summarize what already happened
+- Summarize what already happened

-Restate the inflation numbers or stock prices as facts
+- Restate any numbers (inflation, stock prices, etc.) as facts

 DO:

-Detect patterns across multiple elements
+- Detect patterns across multiple elements

-Generate 5-7 ORIGINAL FORECASTS for events likely in NEXT 30 DAYS
+- Generate 5-7 ORIGINAL FORECASTS for events likely in the NEXT 30 DAYS

-Each forecast must be something NOT yet reported by any news source
+- Each forecast must be something NOT yet reported by any news source

-Assign probability (60-95%) and trigger timeframe (1-30 days)
+- Assign probability (60-95%) and trigger timeframe (1-30 days)

-Explain which element combinations created each prediction
+- Explain which element combinations created each prediction

+CRITICAL FORMAT RULES:
+- Write EVERY forecast starting with: "Within X days, [someone] will [do something]."
+- Use ONLY future tense: "will happen," "will break," "will declare," "will raise," "will attack"
+- NEVER use past tense (no "happened," "was," "occurred," "reported")
+- NEVER use present tense (no "is happening," "are attacking")
+- Use VERY simple words.
+Write like you are explaining to someone who does not follow the news.
+- Each forecast should be ONE short paragraph.
+No bullet points inside the forecast.

+EXAMPLE OF CORRECT STYLE:
+"Within 12 days, a hacker group will shut down a gas pipeline in Europe.
+No one will get hurt, but homes will lose heat for three days.
+Probability: 82%."

+EXAMPLE OF WRONG STYLE (DO NOT DO THIS):
+"A hacker group shut down a pipeline yesterday.
+This is happening now.
+The attack occurred at midnight."

 The JSON contains recent 30-day data.
 Your job is to predict what comes NEXT.